Electric Car Battery Cover & EV Warranty Protection | Kia UK

 Battery warranty on electric cars

-Some manufacturers offer warranties that only cover your battery in the event of complete battery failure.
+Some manufacturers offer warranties that only cover your battery in the event of complete failure.
 This means that your fees are only covered if the battery is completely broken.
-If the battery is either simply operating at a low capacity or only slightly compromised, you will still be liable to pay for repairs or replacements.
+If the battery operates at reduced capacity or is only slightly compromised, you will still be liable to pay for repairs or replacements.

-Kia, offer a battery warranty that operates on a specified performance threshold.
+Kia offers a battery warranty that operates on a specified performance threshold.
 If the car battery capacity or performance drops below this threshold, the warranty will cover the necessary repairs or replacements.

 Kia EV9 concept -